 Aging Rum at Home

-The progression might begin by adding a portion of very old rum to younger rum, both of which were aged in barrels that used to hold Bourbon.
+Aged rum blends might begin by adding a portion of old rum to younger rum, both of which were aged in barrels that used to hold Bourbon.
 That blend might then be transferred to a re-charred Bourbon barrel for a time before being transferred to a cask that used to hold Sherry, and then on to a former Cognac cask.
 Throughout the process, the Master Blender checks the aging progress regularly and adjusts the blend as necessary.
 The end result can be nothing short of magical, but it takes time, space, patience, and a lot of rum.

 When I received a two liter oak barrel for Christmas last year, I began making plans to age cocktails, but a tweet from Chuck Taggart changed my mind.
 Instead of a rum cocktail, Chuck suggested I age J Wray & Nephew white overproof rum.
 Apparently, Blair at Hale Pele was doing this already, using it in his rum Old Fashioned with great results.